Leather gloves never went out of style.

 ~ Hildegard Weber

-After 8 years selling beautiful gloves and scarves part-time, we are delighted to announce that Boutique Firenze opened a permanent shop in October, 2017.
+After 8 years selling beautiful gloves and scarves part-time, Boutique Firenze opened a bricks and mortar shop in 2017, and has been enjoying the support of delighted customers ever since.

 We continue to bring you fine Italian gloves made from lambskin, colourful scarves in many fabrics including silk, linen, cashmere blends and easy to wear acrylic.
 We carry styles for men and women, to give everyone a touch of affordable and practical elegance.

-Boutique Firenze has been expanding its Italian product selection to include purses, small leather goods, fine toiletries, jewellery and Murano glass.
-In addition, we are pleased to showcase a variety of beautiful Canadian accessories and gifts made by artisans from London and across the country.
+Boutique Firenze has been expanding its Italian product selection to include stationery, small leather goods, fine soaps & toiletries, jewellery and Murano glass.
+In addition, we are pleased to showcase a variety of beautiful Canadian accessories and gifts made by artisans from London and across the country, including many products designed by First Nations artists.

-Please check our website and Facebook page for updates, and share this our site with your friends — we appreciate our loyal customers.
+Please check our website and Facebook & Instagram pages for updates, and share this site with your friends — we appreciate our loyal customers.
 A presto!

 The whole story…